CircleOfNice/CoreWorker/README.md

 By using processes as streams you are able to create for example a data transform pipeline of processes, which is language agnostic and easily manageable via node.js.

 ## Use all process functions at once
-If you want to use the complete functionality of process at once, you have to start it with a stream first.
-In this example we want to start a chat application, that logs "Chat ready", when it accepts messages.
+Sometimes it is necessary to get notified about process state changes and at the same time to interact with the process.
+Accordingly the next example shows you how to use multiple process functions at once.
+It uses a simpe chat application, that logs "Chat ready", when it is able to accept messages.
 ```js
 import { process } from "core-worker";